AverageAnarchist32/ESP32_Data_Center_Webpage/README.md

 - Web-server, WiFi based client manager and server HTML webpage
 - Autotmatic dynamic webpage which updates values simultaneously
 - Automatic LED Change (on or off) and light sensor value readings displayed on webpage
+- Integration with DHT sensor to provide real-time temperature and humidity readings.

 ## Project Structure